 - Choose your system image backup.

-The biggest advantage of the Backup and Restore feature is the fact that the system image created with it contains a full copy of all drives requires for Windows to run, so you can use it to address even the most desperate cases of data loss.
+The biggest advantage of the Backup and Restore feature is the fact that the system image created with it contains a full copy of all drives required for Windows to run, so you can use it to address even the most desperate cases of data loss.
+In Windows 11, you can also recover your Microsoft Store apps and OneDrive folders.

 Method 6: Recover Permanently Deleted Files Using Third-Party Data Recovery Software